bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 Generally, it is a good idea to put a comment at the top of each CSS rule, or at the very least at the top of sets of rules that apply to a single category or section of your Web page.

-# Module 1: Getting started with CSS   1.4 Project - your first CSS   Module 1 project - Hello your world
+# Module 1: Getting started with CSS   1.4 Project - your first CSS

 # Module 1 project - Hello your world